Table of Contents

-Many know David Diamante as the long-haired man with the load, sports announcer voice, and his catchphrase “The fight starts now!”
+Many know David Diamante as the long-haired man with the loud sports announcer voice and his catchphrase, “The fight starts now!”
 He experimented with drugs as a fifth-grader.
 Because of this, he battled teenaged drug addiction.
-He claims he wanted to “self-medicate,’ to help him cope with violence at home, and in tough Washington, D.C.-area, he resided.
+He claims he wanted to “self-medicate,’ to help him cope with violence at home and in tough Washington, D.C.-area he resided.

 The sports announcer decided to stop cutting his hair in 1988.
 “I don’t wear it this way because I’m a hippie.” “… to me, it’s a spiritual thing.
 It was a commitment I made to make a change in my life.”

 In the 90s, as a youth, he played drums and even became friends with my favorite Metallica guitarist, Kirk Hammett.
 He even bounced at nightclubs as a bouncer and DJ.